 The USPTO worked with the GSA to select a location in the Dallas-Fort Worth region that is centrally located, affordable, and well suited to the our needs.
 It also needed to have a strong economic impact on the region, be the best fit for the community, be the most cost-effective, and provide a great place to work for employees, while helping the USPTO fulfill its core mission.
 The Terminal Annex Federal Building was not only the most affordable, but met all federal regulations for leasing space, while providing the agency flexibility on a move-in date.
-The building will be leased at a rate well below market price, and the USPTO will partner with GSA to construct its space in the building as quickly as possible.
+The building will be leased at a rate well below market price, and the USPTO will partner with GSA to construct its space in the building.

-The proposed opening for the Dallas office is early 2014.
 The goal is to have 100 examiners and 20 administrative patent judges, as well as several support staff, on site in Dallas by the end of the first year of operation.

 A location within Silicon Valley has not yet been selected, but in compliance with Executive Order 12072, the area under consideration includes portions of San Jose, Santa Clara, Sunnyvale and Mountain View.
 Office Director Michelle Lee is already working as our liaison with West Coast innovators, utilizing her vast experience advising highly innovative companies on legal, technological, and business issues to help ensure the success of this new office.
-Proposed opening is mid-year 2014.